gijigae/sticker-dream/README.md

 ## How it works

 1. Hold the button and speak (max 15 seconds)
-2. Whisper transcribes your voice
+2. Audio sent to OpenAI Whisper API for transcription
 3. Google Imagen generates a coloring page based on your description
-4. Image displays in browser and prints to USB thermal printer
+4. Image displays in browser and prints to your printer

 ## Setup